 Welcome to our online community!
 Learn more about the work of our association by learning about the work of our committees, round tables, system user groups, and task forces.
 Committees and task forces are appointed by the Music Library Association's Board of Directors.
 Joining these groups requires membership in the Music Library Association.
 Interested in joining a committee or task force?
 Contact the chair of the group for more information.
-Round tables and system user groups are free for anyone to join.
+Round tables and system user groups are free for any MLA member to join.

 All committees, unless otherwise specified in the constitution and bylaws or in the Administrative Handbook, report to the membership through the Board.
 Committees are appointed with power to take all steps necessary to carry out their charge while following the policies set forth in the constitution and bylaws and the Administrative Handbook.
 However, it is the responsibility of committees to notify and consult with the President prior to taking significant actions, especially when they might be controversial or when they affect relations with other organizations.